yanlinw/ztna-model-network/README.md

 |NFS File Share| NFSv3| ztenv-mynfs.default.svc.cluster.local:2049||
 |Video Streaming| RTSP| ztenv-myrtsp.default.svc.cluster.local:8554||

-After provision the private network with the above services, it also deploys:
+Once the private network is provisioned with the services mentioned above, it also deploys:

-* A ZTNA connector as Linux service to connect the AWS EC2 instance to Splashtop ZTNA solution
+* A ZTNA connector as a Linux service to link the AWS EC2 instance with the Splashtop ZTNA solution.
-* A ZTNA connector as helm chart to connect all network services running on k8s to ZTNA solution
+* A ZTNA connector as a helm chart to connect all network services running on k8s to the ZTNA solution."

 ## Deployment
-Before deploy, you will need to install Hashicorp Terraform.
+To deploy this POC project, you will first need to install Hashicorp Terraform.

-Here are the steps wrt how to deploy this POC project:
+Follow these steps:

-1. Create connector within Splashtop portal.
-Logging in the portal, goto Deployment/Connector, click "Add Connector",  choose "Service Mode", fill in the connector meta data, click next, choose "Helm", there is section shows the helm command to install the connector, copy the value after "-n" parameter as the name of the connector and copy the "token" value as the connector access token.
-Leave the connector deployment page open.
+1. Create a connector within the Splashtop portal.
+Log in to the portal, go to Deployment/Connector, click "Add Connector", choose "Service Mode", fill in the connector meta data, click next, choose "Helm", there is section shows the helm command to install the connector, copy the value after "-n" parameter as the name of the connector and copy the "token" value as the connector access token.
+Keep the connector deployment page open.
-2. Run the terminal app, use "git pull" to pull the lastest code of this project, then run following command
+2. Open a terminal, use "git pull" to download the latest code for this project, then run the following commands:

 ```bash
 % cd terraform
 % terraform init
 % terraform apply
 ```
-The tool will prompt for the input in order to deploy the POC.
-You will need to provide :
+The tool will ask for input to deploy the POC.
+You will need to provide:

-- var.deployment_name, give a name to your deployment, the name will also be the tag of your AWS EC2 instance
+- var.deployment_name: The name for your deployment, this will also be used as the tag for your AWS EC2 instance.
-- var.kind_connector_name, the connector name you copy from the above step
+- var.kind_connector_name: The connector name you copied from the previous step.
-- var.kind_connector_token, the token you copied from above step (remove the double quotes)
+- var.kind_connector_token: The token you copied from the previous step, without the double quotes.

 ```bash